Thailand Marriage Visa Guide

 Before applying for a 1-year extension of stay, you must hold valid Non-Immigrant O status that allows you to apply for an extension based on marriage.
 You can obtain this in one of two ways:

-Option 1 - Apply outside Thailand (Recommended): Apply for a 90-day Non-Immigrant O visa at a Thai embassy or consulate in your home country or a neighboring country.
-This is generally the most straightforward route, making it easier to open a bank account and season the required funds before applying for the extension.
+Option 1 - Apply outside Thailand (Recommended): Apply for a 90-day Non-Immigrant O visa at a Thai embassy or consulate in your home country or a neighbouring country.
+This is generally the most straightforward route, making it easier to open a bank account and deposit the required funds before applying for the extension.

 Option 2 - Convert inside Thailand (If eligible): Enter Thailand on a visa-exempt or tourist visa and convert to Non-Immigrant O. This is generally a more difficult route because most offices will require you to demonstrate that you can meet the financial requirements before approving the conversion.
 You must also normally have at least 15 days remaining on your current permission to stay to apply for the conversion.